-This section illustrates how you can use JMX monitoring to monitor statistics relating to artifacts that are deployed in your ESB server.
+This section illustrates how you can use JMX monitoring to monitor statistics relating to artifacts that are deployed in your EI server.
 This is done using the Mediation Flow Statistics View Mbean.

-Follow the steps below to enable and view JMX based mediation flow statistics for WSO2 ESB.
+Follow the steps below to enable and view JMX based mediation flow statistics for WSO2 EI.

 Enable mediation flow statistics in the

-- Start the WSO2 ESB server.
-For more information, see Running the Product.
+- Start the Analytics profile of WSO2 EI.
+For more information, see Starting the Analytics profile.

 - Open the JConsole tool and connect to the ESB server.
 For instructions, see Monitoring a WSO2 Product with JConsole in the WSO2 Administration Guide.